stephanesan/api-notebook/prototype/README.md

 ### Open questions

+- When editing and re-executing a code cell, should the entire scope be rebuilt, or should the cell be exeuted on top of existing scope?
 - We should consider mobile usability
 - Can we use _one_ CodeMirror instance, and specify multiple subareas (with different syntax) for cells?
-- Is there a way to leverage Webkit web inspector code?
+- Can we leverage Webkit web inspector code?

 ### Development Phases